Thank you for visiting my website! I hope you're enjoying it.

 Have you written any other books for children?

 Having finished The Ring from the Ruins, I spent a lot of 2020 writing a new book for young adults (which is actually 12 to 15 year olds).
-I'm still tinkering with that, and I'm also just about to publish a collection of tales with a bite which I've been trying out on kids at my sons' primary school, called Unlucky for Some.
-You can find out more about it on my new website.
+I'm still tinkering with that, and I'm also just about to publish a collection of tales with a bite which I tried out on kids at my sons' primary school, called Unlucky for Some.
+You can find out more about that on my new website.

 Do you have children of your own?
 Did they give you ideas for your books?

-Two of my sons have read my books and the eldest suggested the name for the monkey in The Demon in the Embers.
-I don't doubt that my youngest son will begin to make suggestions too, once he begins to read them.
+Two of my sons have read The Scar Gatherer books and the eldest suggested the name for the monkey in The Demon in the Embers.
+I don't doubt that my youngest son will begin to make suggestions too, when I decide what I'm going to write next.
 I love trying out whatever I'm writing on them, and they've been fantastically helpful with Unlucky for Some.